Career Advice Blog

-What You Should Say: You should be very particular about how you actually align with your colleagues/teammates and connect with associated departments to optimize operations and productivity.
-Also, discuss the importance of developing such interdepartmental connections and building relations with everyone in your team.
+What You Should Say: You should be very particular about how you align with your colleagues/teammates and connect with associated departments to optimize operations and productivity.
+Also, discuss the importance of developing such interdepartmental connections and building relations with everyone on your team.

 Experts assert that such candidates don’t want to accept that there are areas that need improvement.
 Everyone has flaws and it is rarely a bad idea to talk about them and ways to improve.

 A candidate should take this time to convey their passion and ambition.
-Five years is quite a long time, and letting your future boss know that you don’t want to grow at all clearly portrays a lack of enthusiasm for the job.
+Five years is quite a long time and letting your future boss know that you don’t want to grow at all portrays a lack of enthusiasm for the job.

 However, a little extra research is not going to break your back!
 You can explore different departments within the organization.
 See whether there is an opportunity to spread out and diversify as a professional.
 Don’t think that shows a lack of interest in the job you are applying for but rather that you see growth opportunities for yourself and the organization.